vasugupta9/DeepLearningProjects/CIFAR10_Image_Classifier/Readme.md

 3. Python libraries including numpy, etc

 ## Notes
-1. Purpose of this project is to demonstrate how to build, train and evaluate a simple CNN model.
+1. Purpose of this project is to demonstrate how to build, train and evaluate a simple CNN model for classifying images in the cifar-10 dataset